-This appendix describes general system problems, and how to troubleshoot them.
+This chapter describes how to troubleshoot general system problems.
 For further assistance, contact SolarEdge Support.

 Identifying Errors

 Errors may be indicated in various system interfaces: On the inverter bottom panel, a red LED indicates an error.
 In the monitoring platform and SetApp, errors are displayed with codes.